mrocklin/blog/_posts/work/2016-09-22-cluster-deployments.md

 This isn't trivial, you need to know about Marathon for this to make sense, but fortunately you don't need to know much else.
-My hope is that people familiar with other systems will be able to write similar objects for their cluster resource managers and will publish them as third party libraries as I have with this Marathon solution:
+My hope is that people familiar with other cluster resource managers will be able to write similar objects and will publish them as third party libraries as I have with this Marathon solution here:
 [https://github.com/mrocklin/dask-marathon](https://github.com/mrocklin/dask-marathon)
 (thanks goes to Ben Zaitlen for setting up a great testing harness for this and getting everything started.)